andybyers21/box-office-web-scraper/README.md

 python -i scrape.py 2019 10
 ```

-Each iteration will produce a CSV for each year.
+Each iteration will produce a CSV file for each year.